John-Abbott-College/4A8-Notes/32_CICD_Installer_Workflow_Setup_Installer.md

 You can click on the artifact to download it.
-Run the installer to verify that your application, built up and tested on an independent machine looks right!
+Run the installer to verify that your application was properly built up.
+Test on an independent machine to make sure it looks right!